 To end the session, students got to experiment with their rhythm in a different way, playing a range of instruments, from drums and tambourines to shakers, and joining in with a chant in a call and response.
 The room was alive with noise and happiness with all students losing their inhibitions, relaxing and enjoying the experience.

-It really was a fabulous way to start the Supercurriculum program giving the students access to experiences outside of the classroom that help them to write competitive applications whilst indulging in their subjects and extending their learning.
+It really was a fabulous way to start the Supercurriculum program giving the students access to outstanding enrichment that help them to write competitive applications whilst indulging in their subjects and extending their learning.
 Here’s hoping the rest of the program packs this much punch!